Blog

 • Vendor responsiveness and communication

-• On-time procurement and delivery
+• On-time delivery and procurement

 • Price variance and cost control